I’ll admit, this post is long overdue. It should have been one of the first posts on this blog. But it is here now!

-Step 8: Contact the Registry Office Archives of the Ministry of Justice in Rīga (in Latvian only), who hold records from 1909/1910 to 1921 (some records for 1906-1908 will also be held here, depending on the municipality and how their records are bound, see note on step 9).
+Step 8: Contact the Registry Office Archives of the Ministry of Justice in Rīga (in Latvian only), who hold BMD (birth, marriage, death) records from 1915 onwards.
 When you have learned all that you can from the records available there, go to step 9.

 Step 9: Consult religious records, available online at Raduraksti.
 These resources will provide basic birth/marriage/death records.
 The records are organized by year and type of record.
 Records could be in Latvian, German, Russian or Hebrew (for Jewish records).
 [Update July 2010: Most records from 1905 to 1909 have been transferred to the Latvian State Historical Archives, who are responsible for Raduraksti.
-They have not yet been added to the website, but hopefully will be soon.
-Until they are, you will need to contact the LSHA directly.]
+Update February 2017: Records from 1910 to 1914 have been transferred to the Latvian State Historical Archives.
+They have not yet been added to the Raduraksti website, but hopefully will be soon.]
 If you get stuck, brick walled or want to consult other sources for more information, go to step 10.

 Step 10: Religious records (and later civil registration records) will form the backbone of your research, but sometimes the records don’t exist anymore, or you want to find additional information about your ancestors that doesn’t appear in those kinds of records.
 In this case, you will want to consult other records that are available – from 1920 to 1945, go to step 11.
 From 1890 to 1920, go to step 12.
 Prior to 1890, go to step 13.